chapel-lang/chapel/test/studies/spsMatMatMult/README.md

 Main Modules
 ------------

-* locSpsMatMatMult.chpl: This is my start at a purely local sparse matrix-matrix multiplication.
+* locSpsMatMatMult.chpl: This is a driver for my purely local sparse matrix-matrix multiplication routine, defined in SpsMatMatUtil.chpl below.

-* SpsMatMatUtil.chpl: This is a utility module used by the above, which contains most of the key code; going forward, the intent is to have spsMatMatMult.chpl will use it as well.

-  TODOs:
-  - [ ] use multicore parallelism
-  - [ ] consider alternative approaches to accumulating nonzeroes:
-        * Engin's createIndexBuffer() helper
-        * index -> value map?
-        * task-private accumulators
-  - [ ] look at tuning operations not on critical path (e.g., matrix
-        output, setup, ...)

 * spsMatMatMult.chpl: This is my start at a Block-distributed SUMMA-style sparse matrix-matrix multiplication algorithm.